handmade success

 • Finished goods: How many units are you holding?
 What’s the inventory valuation?

-Craftybase is built for exactly this kind of small-batch manufacturing tracking.
-It handles the recipe-to-product calculation automatically, keeps a running total of your material costs, and generates the COGS reports you’ll need at tax time — and when buyers start asking questions about your margins.
+Craftybase’s small-batch inventory software is built for exactly this kind of manufacturing tracking.
+It handles the recipe-to-product calculation automatically, keeps a running total of your material costs, and generates the COGS reports you’ll need at tax time, and when wholesale buyers start asking questions about your margins.

 Frequently Asked Questions

-Yes — but only if you know your true costs.
-CBD extract is expensive, and makers who don't track their raw material costs precisely often underprice and lose money.
-The businesses that profit from CBD are the ones who calculate their real COGS (materials + labor + lab testing + overhead) and price on top of that — not on what competitors charge.
+Yes, but only if you know your true costs and build for the incoming regulatory changes.
+CBD extract is expensive, and makers who don't track raw material costs precisely often underprice and lose money.
+The businesses that profit are the ones who calculate their real COGS (materials, labor, lab testing, and overhead) and price on top of that.
+Full-spectrum products face the biggest uncertainty given the November 2026 total THC limits.

-Is it legal to start a CBD business in the US?
+Is it legal to start a CBD business in 2026?

 What do I need in a CBD business plan?

-A solid CBD business plan covers: your target customer and product selection, your COGS and pricing model (non-negotiable — know your numbers before launch), your compliance approach (state licenses, lab testing, labeling), your sales channels (own website, wholesale, local retail), and how you'll handle payment processing.
-Plan for higher payment processing fees — mainstream processors typically don't work with CBD.
+A solid CBD business plan covers: your target customer and product selection, your COGS and pricing model (know your numbers before launch), your compliance approach for both current and November 2026 federal rules, your state licensing requirements, your sales channels (own website, wholesale, local retail), and your payment processing plan.
+Budget for higher processing fees, since mainstream processors typically don't work with CBD businesses.

 Can I sell CBD on Etsy or Amazon?